 - 1. 75% or more of the window shape submitted must be vertical rectangular. - 2.
+Single and double-hung windows are strongly recommended.
+In the event casement windows are proposed, they are required to have the appearance of single or double hung and will be considered on a case-by-case basis. must have a minimum height-to-width ratio of 1.5 to 1.

-Single and double-hung windows must have a minimum height-to-width ratio of 1.5 to 1. - 3.
-Additional accent windows may be applied sparingly if approved by the ARC. - 4.
-Any reflective coating and stained or tinted glass must be approved by the ARC. - 5.
-No trapezoidal windows will be allowed. - 6.
-Window mullions shall be true divided lites or fixed grills on both the interior and exterior surfaces and shall create panes of square or vertical proportion. - 7.
+- 3. The minimum height-to-width ratio is 1.5 to 1. - 4.
+Window style shall be consistent on all elevations. - 5.
+Mullions or muntins are required and shall be true divided lites on both the interior and exterior surfaces and shall create panes of squares or vertical proportion.
+Window mullions shall be true divided lites or fixed grills on both the interior and exterior surfaces and shall create panes of square or vertical proportion. - 6.
+Mullions or muntins are required and shall simulate true divided lites on both sides that shall create the appearance of true panes of square or vertical proportion. - 7.
+Additional accent windows may be applied sparingly if approved by the ARC. - 8.
+Any reflective coating and stained or tinted glass must be approved by the ARC. - 9.
+No trapezoidal windows will be allowed. - 10.
 Windows shall be wood, vinyl-clad or aluminum-clad.
-All vinyl and/or fiberglass windows shall be approved at the discretion of the ARC. - 8.
+All vinyl and/or fiberglass windows shall be approved at the discretion of the ARC. - 11.
 Homes in Cape Fear Station may have additional window restrictions.
 Please refer to Appendix C Cape Fear Station.